valu-digital/wp-testing-tools/README.md

 feel free to open an issue!

 This way the Docker enviroment is upgradeable.
-Just copy the latest version from this repository when you want to update the latest version.
+Just copy the latest version from this repository when you want to update to the latest version.

 The docker directory exposes two scripts for working with the enviroment: